Skip to primary navigation Skip to content Skip to footer

 7 Fun Facts to Know Before You Go to the Blue Angels Show

-Hear the engines ROAR…feel the vibration and let the smoke trail guide your path to follow our Hometown U.S. Navy Blue Angels.
+Best Place to Watch Answer: FROM .
+THE .
+WATER Hear the engines ROAR…feel the vibration and let the smoke trail guide your path to follow our Hometown U.S. Navy Blue Angels.

-Watch the Blue Angels from the water:
+Watch the Blue Angels From the Water:

-Blue Angels fly over Frisky Mermaid
+4 Blue Angels fly over Frisky Mermaid which is in front of the Pensacola Lighthouse for Blues Practice.

 Compliments of the Pearl Harbor Aviation Museum, (2021, Feb.
-5), here are 7 Fun Facts about the Blue Angels.
+5):

-At the end of World War II, naval hero and Chief of Naval Operations Admiral Chester W. Nimitz, ordered the formation of a flight demonstration team to keep the public interested in naval aviation and to boost Navy morale.
+Photograph of naval hero and Chief of Naval Operations Adm.
+Chester W. NimitzAt the end of World War II, naval hero and Chief of Naval Operations Admiral Chester W. Nimitz, ordered the formation of a flight demonstration team to keep the public interested in naval aviation and to boost Navy morale.
 The team was established on April 24, 1946, and performed its first flight demonstration on June 15, 1946, at its home base, Naval Air Station (NAS) Jacksonville, Florida, flying the Grumman F6F Hellcat.

 If you’ve ever seen the Blue Angels fly, you’ve likely noticed the trail of smoke left behind by the aircraft.
 The non-hazardous smoke is produced by pumping biodegradable, paraffin-based oil directly into the exhaust nozzles of the aircraft, where the oil is instantly vaporized into smoke.

 Not only does the smoke provide a path for spectators to follow, it also enhances safety of flight by allowing solo pilots to see each other during opposing maneuvers and conditions of lowered visibility.
-Click here for 5 Fun Facts About the Smoke Used in Military Air Displays.

 During the Diamond 360 maneuver, the Hornets will fly just 18 inches apart from each other!
 In the maneuver, Blue Angels #1 leads a pack of four who fly closely – just 1 ½ feet from each other – in a diamond shape.
 In fact, it’s so close, that in 2019 two jets touched while practicing a Diamond 360.
 There were no injuries and no damage to the aircraft, other than a small scratch.